Decision tree analysis: 5 steps with expected value

 When you're struggling with a complex decision and juggling a lot of data, decision trees can help you visualize the possible consequences or payoffs associated with each choice.

-• Transparent: The best part about decision trees is that they provide a focused approach to decision making for you and your team.
-When you parse out each decision and calculate their expected value, you’ll have a clear idea about which decision makes the most sense for you to move forward with.
+• Transparent: Decision trees provide a focused approach to group decision-making for you and your team.
+When you parse out each decision and calculate its expected value, you'll have a clear idea about which decision makes the most sense.

-• Efficient: Decision trees are efficient because they require little time and few resources to create.
+• Efficient: Decision trees require little time and few resources to create.
 Other decision-making tools like surveys, user testing, or prototypes can take months and a lot of money to complete.
-A decision tree is a simple and efficient way to decide what to do.

-• Flexible: If you come up with a new idea once you’ve created your tree, you can add that decision into the tree with little work.
+• Flexible: If you come up with a new idea once you've created your tree, you can add that decision with little work.
 You can also add branches for possible outcomes if you gain information during your analysis.

 Cons